1up-dev/multimario-stats/commands.md

 + Ask the bot to leave or join the chat of `[twitch_username]`.
 #### !clearstats
 + Set the score of all racers to 0 and the status of all racers to "live".
+#### !removeracer [twitch_username]
++ Remove `[twitch_username]` from the stats stream manually without changing the Google sheet (Useful if there is a nearly-blank last page with only no-shows on it, and you want to remove those racers from the stream but not from the Google sheet).
+If `!fetchracers` is run after doing this, it will add the racer back onto the stream.
 #### !mmkill
 + Close the stats program and bot.
 Warning: it will not turn back on automatically.